 Anyway, without further ado, let’s jump into the first paper about MapReduce1.

 MapReduce is a programming model and an associated implementation for processing and generating large data sets.
 Users specify a map function that processes a key/value pair to generate a set of intermediate key/value pairs, and a reduce function that merges all intermediate values associated with the same intermediate key.

 To understand why Google needed it in the first place, the thing to focus here is the “large data sets”.
-Google needed to process multi-terabyte data-sets that couldn’t be handled with a single computer (remember this paper was published back in 2004, and it’s still easy in 2022).
+Google needed to process multi-terabyte data-sets that couldn’t be handled with a single computer (remember this paper was published back in 2004, and it’s still not easy in 2022).
 As a result, the date is split into smaller pieces and distributed among 1000+ machines, which are just commodity PCs.
 While a single commodity PC is quite reliable, once you have thousands on them running together, there is always something broken.